-Cardiovascular disease is the major cause of illness and death for people with diabetes.
+Cardiovascular disease is a major cause of illness and death for people with diabetes.
 Because heart problems are so common with diabetes, your healthcare provider will check for other conditions that can also cause heart trouble, such as smoking, high blood pressure, being overweight, high cholesterol, and a family history of heart problems.
-If you have high cholesterol, your healthcare provider may prescribe statin drugs.
+If you have high cholesterol, your healthcare provider may prescribe medications that lower your cholesterol, such as statin drugs.
 These drugs are more helpful for patients with diabetes than for those without diabetes.

 Preventing and managing risk factors for heart disease in older adults with diabetes is especially important.
 These steps include:

 - Quitting smoking.
 The benefits of quitting are much higher in patients with diabetes.
 Quitting smoking is even more beneficial than controlling blood pressure or cholesterol level to reduce the risk of death.